OpenHFT/Chronicle-Queue/docs/FAQ.md

 ## Can I have multiple readers?

-You can have multiple independent readers by having a Chronicle per reader.
+A given Chronicle can safely have many readers, both inside and outside of the process creating it.

+To have multiple readers of a Chronicle, you should generally create a new Chronicle per reader pointing at the same underlying Journal.
+On each of these Chronicles, you will call createTailer and get a new tailer that can be used to read it.
+These Tailers should never be shared.
-An alternative to this is to lock the Chronicle and share it between threads in the same process.
+A less performant option to this is to share a single Chronicle and Tailer and lock access with synchronized or ReentrantLock.
+Only one Tailer should ever be active at the same time.

-Between processes, you have to have at least one Chronicle for each one you want to read.

 ## Can I have multiple writers?

+A given Chronicle should only have a single writer.
+It is not threadsafe for multiple threads to write to the same Chronicle.
-To have multiple writers you need some form of locking.
+Multiple writers in the same process will cause a performance degradation.
+If you still want to, you need to use some form of external locking.
 Either synchronized or ReentrantLock may be suitable.

-Between processes, you cannot share a chronicle safely.
-It is suggested that each process has its own Chronicles.
+You cannot safely write to the same Chronicle from multiple processes.

 # Replication